CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 # history

+LISP Machine progress report:
+Alan Bawden: went on to get his PhD at MIT, with Gerald Sussman as his advisor.
+His last publication was in 2008, but he seems to still be kicking around, at least as of 2019.
+Richard Greenblatt: went on to found Lisp Machines Inc to sell the CADR machines.
+Jack Holloway: co-founded Symbolics, of which much ink has been spilt.
+After that died, he started a company doing phone line stuff.
+He last year of Parkinsons.
+Thomas Knight: went on to work on a number of very impressive things in the fields of supercomputing and biology.
+I had never heard of the term "adiabatic computing" before, very cool.
+He co-founded Ginkgo Bioworks, and seems to be doing very well.
+David Moon: became a big contributor to Common Lisp.
+Is still around, still doing some programming  language work.
+Daniel Weinreb: co-founded Symbolics.
+After that, he bounced around for a while writing LISP at a couple different companies.
+He died in 2012 at age 55 from cancer.

+Storage Management in LISP-based microprocessor
+Guy Lewis Steele Jr: what can't be said about him? emacs, common lisp, hacker culture, java, etc. He's still doing computer research do this day.
+Gerald Jay Sussman:

+LAMBDA: The ultimate opcode
+Guy Lewis Steele Jr
+Gerald Jay Sussman

+scheme-79 authors:
+Jack Holloway
+Guy Lewis Steele Jr
+Gerald Jay Sussman
+Alan Bell: I haven't been able to find anything about him in the intervening years.
+On a forum about a year ago someone popped up who seems to match, his mind seems to be going: https://www.quora.com/profile/Dr-Alan-Bell-PhD

+CADR authors:
+Thomas F Knight Jr
+David A Moon
+Jack Holloway
+Guy L Steele Jr

+Scheme-86 authors:
+Andrew A Berlin: has worked on a very wide range of subfields over the years, started lots of companies.
+Seems like a cool dude.
+Henry M Wu: did some hardware design, and then left the industry and now owns some hotels and restaurants

 # The plan

 I want to build one.
 An actual factual lisp machine.
 Is that not the coolest idea ever?